commitdev/zero/README.md

 It will also live with your project, when you add a new service to the config it will generate everything needed for that new service.

+## What does it generate?

 The generation will create a folder with 3 repos within it.

 * A rep for the IDL's
 * A repo that has the generated artifacts from the IDL
 * A repo that implements the interfaces of the generated artifacts

-NOTE: It only creates the folders for these repos, you will still need to create the git repos on your respected platform.
-Aswell as initialise each folder as a git repo and push when there have been changes. (if there is a strong desire we can look at how to make this process easier.)
+`NOTE: It only creates the folders for these repos, you will still need to create the git repos on your respected platform.
+Aswell as initialise each folder as a git repo and push when there have been changes. (if there is a strong desire we can look at how to make this process easier.)`

-The dev process:
+## The development cycle

 1) Setup sprout config & run generation
 2) Start adding your desired methods to the protobuf files generated